bernardw11/graphics_final/README.md

   * Shading
     * Use different shading techniques / calculating I more or less frequently.
     * Ex.
 Gouraud and Phong Shading
+* Additions to MDL that require changes to the language:
   * Change the behavior of vary
     * Add a parameter to change how it calculates the change over time: Linear, Exponential, Logarithmic